-Note that the skeleton code takes advantage of arbitrary precision integer type ap_uint.
+Note that the skeleton code takes advantage of arbitrary precision integer type ap_uint .
 A useful reference of arbitrary precision integer data types can be found on p.538-558 of the user guide [2] (please pay special attention to the bitwise and bit selection operations).

 How you choose to implement the algorithm may affect the resulting accuracy of your design as reported by the test bench.
-We expect that your design would achieve an error of less than 15% on the provided testing set.
-You may use the console output or the generated out.dat file to debug your code.
+We expect that your design would achieve an error of less than 10% on the provided testing set.
+You may use the console output or the generated output files, e.g. digitrec_3-nn_sw_result.txt, to debug your code.